 - Locking brake pedal with parking brake mechanism — not found on an Airbus aircraft.

 Everyone has their own personal reasons for selecting and building their aircraft type.
-My suggestion – analyse the offerings available in the market, both hardware and software, and make your decision.
-Nothing is more frustrating then selecting an aircraft which you are unable to simulate correctly or source the hardware components.
+My advice – analyse and scrutinise the offerings available in the market — both hardware and software carefully before making your decision.
+Nothing is more frustrating then selecting an aircraft which you are unable to simulate systems correctly or are unable to source the hardware components.